przemsen/BookmarksBase/README.md

 # 2. Changelog #

 Current state of source code may be newer than version of application in precompiled package.
 I update package when significant changes are introduced.

+## 1.2.2 &mdash; 2015-07-16 ##
+- Fixed bug when multi word pattern does not match when it spans 2 lines in rendered contents

 ## 1.2.1 &mdash; 2015-07-15 ##
 - Search engine performance improvements